 A useful book filled with philosophies on life and business.
-Key takeaway: the real point of doing anything is to be happy, so do only what makes you happy.

 Don’t be on your deathbed someday, having squandered your one chance at life, full of regret because you pursued little distractions instead of big dreams.